Naliya

 Naliya is a town, which is also the taluka headquarters of Abdasa Taluka of Kutch District (kachchh), Gujarat, India.
 It is located on the western end of Kutch 19 km by road from ancient port of Jakhau.

 History

 Naliya was a prosperous trading town in past who had trading ties with Zanzibar and Bombay.
 It had a population of 5238 in 1880.

+Climate

+The climate is hot semi arid (Koppen: BSh), with warm temperatures and almost all of the annual rainfall falling during the summer monsoon between June–September.